 Congress, the Administration, and administrative agencies have taken certain measures to increase drug competition and thus, decrease drug prices.
 For example, measures have been proposed and implemented to facilitate product importation.
+FDA recently approved a plan for the state of Florida to import drug products from Canada.
 Congress also passed a bill requiring sponsors of NDA approved products to provide sufficient quantities of drug product on commercially reasonable market-based terms to entities developing generic and similar drug products.
 This bill also included provisions on shared and individual REMS for generic drug products.